znjameswu/epgi/README.md

 - (Almost) **Unsafe-free**.
 The project witnessed a single-digit trivially-provable unsafe usages.
 We leave most of the optimizations in the hands of compilers for Safe Rust.

 # Project status
+Completed:
-- [x] A minimal example is running, demonstrating sync reconcile, layout, paint, composite, scheduler, hooks, provider.
+- A minimal example is running
-- [ ] Reconciliation for async batches
+- Sync parallel reconcilliation
+- Provider and consumer
+- Basic hook system
+    - `use_state`, `use_memo`, `use_effect`, `use_reducer`
-- [ ] Hit-test and event distribution
+- Suspense and transition
+- Async parallel reconcilliation
+- Basic hit-test system
+- Basic text widgets
+- Basic layout widgets
+- Prototype animation support

+Planned:
+- Documentation
+- Tests
+- Pointer interaction
-- [ ] Keyboard
+- Keyboard
-- [ ] Complete set of hooks
-- [ ] Widgets library for actually useful UI building
+- Widget libraries
+    - Material design

 # Organization of Repo
 - `epgi-core`: Core functionalities to spin up `epgi`'s scheduler and pipeline.
 Does not assume canvas type, backend, or embeddings.
 - `epgi-2d`: Basic definitions and utilies for 2D affine canvas rendering.
 Default to use `vello` as backend.
-- `epgi-glazier`: Integrations to run `epgi` on `glazier`.
+- `epgi-winit`: Integrations to run `epgi` on `winit`.
 - `epgi-common`: Basic widget library to enabling building a minimal 2D UI.
-- [ ] `epgi-material`: Material design widget library for `epgi`.
+- `epgi-material`: Material design widget library for `epgi`.
 - [ ] `epgi-3d`: Basic definitions and utilies for 3D rendering.
 Default to use `bevy` as backend.
 - [ ] `epgi`: Re-export for common library users' convenience.
+- ~~`epgi-glazier`:  Integrations to run `epgi` on `glazier`.~~ (Abandoned following Xilem's decision)

 # License
 Licensed under either of